heimbogdan/heimbogdan.github.io/Blockchain/Introduction.md

 So far, so good ?
 Let’s keep going.

-Already you might have a question and also as a good reader you do not want to bother me with a question for what you know the answer. <i>Why in the image above the genesis block has 0’s for previous hash?</i> - Well… It might have something to do with the fact that it is the fist block of the chain!?
+Already you might have a question and also as a good reader you do not want to bother me with a question for what you know the answer. <em>Why in the image above the genesis block has 0’s for previous hash?</em> - Well… It might have something to do with the fact that it is the fist block of the chain!?
 Just saying…